3 Best Ways to Help Your Nipples While Breastfeeding

 Nipples while Breastfeeding – Differences

-2. Inverted Nipple – an inverted nipple is one where the nipple is sunken below the natural curve of the breast.
+2. Inverted Nipple – An inverted nipple is one where the nipple is sunken below the natural curve of the breast.
 It is indented inwards.

 Flat and inverted nipples are problematic for breastfeeding because they are hard for Baby to find and latch onto.
-Luckily, both types of nipples can be coaxed outwards so that you can successfully breastfeed Baby.
+Luckily, both types of nipples can be coaxed outwards so that you can successfully breastfeed your Baby.
 It is best to prepare the nipples before Baby is born.
 Stimulating your breasts late in pregnancy may induce contractions, so speak to your doctor before you start any of the procedures below.

 Flat and inverted nipples – solutions